 Their Cabernet Sauvignon is sourced from the rockiest part of their vineyard located in the southeastern part of their property directly next to the Silverado Trail.
 They treat the rocks here with respect – they are never removed from the vineyard, rather they accumulate underneath the vines.
 Rem refers this block as their cobblestone block.
 One can see why he refers to it as such – immediately when walking through the vines.

-The 2018 Tench Vineyards Oakville Cabernet Sauvignon (with 12% Petit Verdot) is dark purple in the glass; shows aromas of rose petal, dust and dried rocks, a sweetness of blackberry and some dried herbs.
+The 2018 Tench Vineyards Oakville Cabernet Sauvignon (with 12% Petit Verdot) is dark purple in the glass; the bouquet shows aromas of rose petal, dust and dried rocks, a sweetness of blackberry and some dried herbs.
 Becomes slightly savory as the wine continues to breath.
 The palate offers flavors of raspberry, dark cherry and blackberry.
-Shows a simultaneous brightness, richness and a Bevanesque balance to the palate.
+There is a simultaneous brightness, richness and a Bevanesque balance to the palate.
 Features a mouthwatering finish with pleasurable well integrated tannins.
 Nonetheless, offers a texture that holds some grip but is not drying, astringent or course in its feel.
 This is beautiful wine well worth seeking out.

 And Tench Vineyards produces a very limited production Cabernet Franc bottled under the Tench Vineyards Ardeomo label.